Fredric Mao: Career

+In 2001, he became the first artistic director of the Hong Kong Repertory Theatre after its incorporation.
+Establishing its brand and maintaining high-quality original productions posed significant challenges.
+He also sought to diversify its repertoire by introducing other forms of theatre, including physical theatre.
+At the time, pay for staff followed a civil service-style system inherited from its period under the Hong Kong government, which is largely based on seniority and years of service rather than performance.
+In response to limited training and career prospects for theatre practitioners, he introduced a performance-based reward system to better recognize talent and contribution.
+Under his leadership, HKRep produced their first play outside of the city with Sweet & Sour Hong Kong, reaching Shanghai.
+This milestone helped the company spread its name beyond Hong Kong.'

 Over the years, Mao has taught at Stanford University, University of Toronto, Peking University, Central Academy of Drama in Beijing, and the Hong Kong Academy for Performing Arts.

-In 2002, Mao was diagnosed with a lymphoma (淋巴腫瘤) in his stomach, which had spread throughout his stomach.
-He needed to undergo surgery to remove his entire stomach and also receive chemotherapy.
+In 2002, Mao was diagnosed with a late-stage lymphoma in his stomach.
+He underwent surgery to remove his entire stomach and received chemotherapy.

+In a 2017 oral history interview organized by the International Association of Theatre Critics (IATC), Mao said that the object that best represents his life would be the comics of Al Hirschfeld, a New York artist known for illustrating the performing arts and their artists.
+Hirschfeld created drawings of many Broadway theatre productions, typically one piece per performance, later collected into his published works.
+One of these illustrations features Mao himself, credited under his former name, "Freddy Mao."
+The artwork was also published in The New York Times.
+Mao added that this serves as a meaningful reminder that he was once part of the American theatre scene.

 In May 2022, with the support of the Hong Kong & Macau Intangible Cultural Heritage Research Center and the Hong Kong Jockey Club, Mao launched the three-year project called "Jockey Club Mao Chun Fai Innovative Works in Theatre Scheme" (賽馬會毛俊輝劇藝研創計畫), which means that opera will become the focus of his work for some time to come.
 The project will explore the "creativity" of Cantonese opera, and hopes to write a new chapter for the development of traditional Cantonese opera through Mao's rich knowledge of directing, creation and talent training, as well as his rich experience in stage practice in Chinese and Western cultures.
 While cultivating a new generation of all-round Cantonese opera talents, he plans to introduce new creative styles that are in line with the development of the times and recognized by the public, continuously expand the Cantonese opera audience, and enable the intangible culture of "Cantonese opera" to be inherited and developed.